DRCF: Delivering impact through cooperation

 23 July 2024

 The DRCF is keen to continuously iterate and realise the full benefits of effective regulatory cooperation for regulators, industry and wider society.
-Each year, the DRCF Annual Report sets out our achievements, projects and outputs for the twelve-month period (see our latest here).
+Each year, the DRCF Annual Report sets out our achievements, projects and outputs for the twelve-month period.
 To complement the facts and figures contained in our Annual Reports, this article is a deeper dive into some aspects of the DRCF’s impact.
 Where possible, as mentioned in our 2024/2025 workplan, we will continually use data and metrics to identify and measure the DRCF’s impact.

 Displayed through the evidence we have gathered, the DRCF has provided benefits for regulators, government and wider society.
 The DRCF has enabled regulatory efficiency, resulting in cost savings and shared expertise in areas of research as well as contributing to regulator capabilities.
 The DRCF’s work to ensure coherence between regulatory remits has brought direct benefits for industry and consumers.
 The DRCF has enabled more streamlined communication between regulators and industry, resulting in joined up approaches to legislative change.
 We will continue to gather information on the impact we make, using it to continually iterate our projects and workstreams.